holepunchto/hypercore-crypto/README.md

 Return a hash derived from a `publicKey` that can used for discovery without disclosing the public key.

+#### `list = crypto.namespace(name, count)`

+Make a list of namespaces from a specific publicly known name.
+Use this to namespace capabilities or hashes / signatures across algorithms.

 ## License

 MIT